andrew207/splunk/README.md

 # Splunk
-This is a Dockerfile for Splunk - https://www.splunk.com
+This is a Dockerfile for Splunk, currently running version 7.3.1.1 - https://www.splunk.com

-It is based on Alpine Linux and supports OpenShift.
+It is based on Alpine Linux and supports OpenShift and unRAID.

-It is designed to deploy Splunk and auto-install any custom apps you want through a volume.
+It is designed to deploy Splunk 7.3.1.1 quickly and easily.
 The web interface is exposed on port HTTP/8000, data ingest on TCP/9997, and API on HTTPS/8089.

-If you run the Dockerfile with no arguments you will get a single instance of Splunk 7.3.0 with the user admin:changeme2019.
+If you run the Dockerfile with no arguments you will get a single instance of Splunk 7.3.1.1 with the user admin:changeme2019.

-First start will take a while because Splunk will need to be downloaded (300MB or so).
-Check gosplunk.shNo worries, if you check out my dockerhub page I've actually got an Alpine Linux based image working if you prefer to run Splunk as non-root if you want to see how it starts up.

 Compatible with Splunk 7.1.0 and newer.